An alphabetical list of Museums in the Wheatbelt…

 Admission: Entry fee applies

 The museum building, formerly the No. 3 Pump Station on the Golden Pipeline, features the town icon – the brick chimney.
 The collection includes the Worthington Engine that powered the No. 7 Pump Station, a crop-dusting plane, a railway dining car, a tractor and truck display and the re-sited Quelagetting one-teacher school.
-Also experience the sensation of an earthquake in the newly revamped Meckering Earthquake display situated in the Lifestyle Pavilion.
+Also experience the sensation of an earthquake in the Meckering Earthquake display situated in the Lifestyle Pavilion.

 Dowerin